 - are using transition strategies to help new farmers or ranchers get started;

-- are converting production and marketing systems to pursue new markets; and
+- are converting production and marketing systems to pursue new markets;

-- producers that are underserved by the Federal crop insurance program established under this subchapter, as determined by the Corporation (the Federal Crop Insurance Corporation); and
+- producers that are underserved by the Federal crop insurance program established under this subchapter, as determined by the Corporation (the Federal Crop Insurance Corporation);

 - veteran farmers or ranchers.